-Applicant A medical practitioner who is applying for entry into the Australian General Practice Training Program (AGPT) Program
+- Applicant means a medical practitioner who is applying for entry into the Australian General Practice Training Program (AGPT) program

-Candidate A medical practitioner who has applied for selection into the RACGP Vocational Training Pathway and has progressed to participation in the RACGP selection process
+- Candidate means a medical practitioner who has applied for selection into the RACGP Vocational Training Pathway

 The selection process comprises the following stages: